Our Team

 James is dedicated to the ideology of food and food equity as a core building block for the foundation of community and culture.
 He is keen to contribute to the ongoing history and objectives of food evolution and security with the Kamloops Food Policy Council.

-The Stir Food Hub Kitchen Coordinator
+Food Hub Coordinator

 Board Members